 March 21, 2018

 share this story

-If your career involves serving clients or customers, then you undoubtedly know that focusing on your customer’s needs is essential to maximizing value creation, engendering loyalty and growing your business.
-It is also increasingly necessary for differentiating your organization and yourself in the market at large.
+If your career involves serving clients or customers, then you undoubtedly know that customer focus is essential to maximizing value creation, engendering loyalty and growing your business.
+Putting the needs of customers first is also increasingly necessary for differentiating your organization and yourself.
 Simply put, learning how to create alignment across your entire team around your customer’s needs is essential to driving your organization’s success and keeping your professional prospects bright.

-When we talk about alignment at RallyBright, we examine a team’s alignment with its customers, internal and external stakeholders, and the overall strategy of the organization.
-In order for teams to be truly aligned with these audiences they must be plugged into the needs of these groups, and able to sense, adapt and respond to data and insights that drive mutual success.
+When we talk about alignment at RallyBright, we examine a team’s alignment with its customers, internal and external stakeholders, and the organization’s overall strategy.
+In order for teams to be truly aligned with these audiences they must be plugged into the needs of these groups.
+They must be able to sense, adapt and respond to data and insights that drive mutual success.
 Along with market understanding and cross-functional collaboration, customer empathy and customer focus are the key ingredients of alignment.
-Teams that successfully focus on their customers have a shared view of both their customer’s needs and how to address them.
+Teams that successfully focus on customers have a shared view of both their customer’s needs and how to address them.

 Examine Your Perspective and Deepen Relationships

 As you think about your team’s perspective, consider these questions: